c30ra/zsh-vi-mode/README.md

 <img alt="Zsh Vi-mode Demo" src="https://user-images.githubusercontent.com/9413601/105746868-f3734a00-5f7a-11eb-8db5-22fcf50a171b.gif" />

+This code has been refactored using Codespaces by Gihub

 ## 🤔 Why ZVM?

 Maybe you have experienced the default Vi mode in Zsh, after turning on